superZ678/MG-HAD/README.md

 # Statement

 This project is for research purposes only.
+For further questions, please contact Ting Zhe Li at zheting@whu.edu.cn.